saic-oss/terraform-k8s-devsecops-sandbox/README.md

 - [x] Deploys GitLab using Helmfile
 - [x] Applies GitLab configuration
+- [x] Deploys Jenkins using Helmfile
+- [x] Applies Jenkins configuration
-- [x] Creates Route53 records for GitLab, Minio, and Registry
+- [x] Creates Route53 records for GitLab, Jenkins, Minio, and Registry
 - [x] Configures the root password and provides it as an output
 - [x] Creates a Personal Access Token for the root user and provides it as an output